Pax Mangudadatu

-Hon.
-Pakung S. Mandudadatu, also known as Sultan Omar Pax Mangudadatu of the Sultanate Royal House of Rajah Buayan, is a Filipino politician who is the provincial governor of Sultan Kudarat since 2016.
+Pakung S. Mangudadatu is a Filipino politician who served as provincial governor of Sultan Kudarat from 2016 to 2019.
 He also served the same post from 1998 to 2007 and was elected Representative of the 1st district of Sultan Kudarat with Tacurong under the administration's Kabalikat ng Malayang Pilipino (Kampi) party in 2007.
-He ran for Mayor in Lutayan, Sultan Kudarat this 2022 with his grandson, the current Mayor of Lutayan, Prince Raden Mangudadatu Sakaluran running for Vice Mayor.
+He ran for Mayor in Lutayan, Sultan Kudarat this 2022 with his grandson, the current mayor of Lutayan, Prince Raden Mangudadatu Sakaluran running for Vice Mayor.